CS-SI/Orekit/src/site/markdown/training.md

 topics are covered:

    * Setting up the Eclipse integrated development environment
-   * Setting up the free software libraries Apache Commons Math and Orekit
+   * Setting up the free software libraries Hipparchus and Orekit
-   * Tour of all high level packages of Apache Commons Math and Orekit
+   * Tour of all high level packages of Hipparchus and Orekit
    * Design patterns for development of robust and high performance numerical computation applications
    * Development of a complete standalone space flight dynamics application using existing Orekit library objects